Salt of the Earth (1954 film): Production

 Only five professional actors were cast.
 The rest were residents of Grant County, New Mexico, or members of Mine Mill, Local 890, many of whom took part in the strike that inspired the movie.
 Juan Chacón was a real-life union local president.
 In the film he plays the protagonist who has trouble dealing with women as equals.
 The director was reluctant to cast him at first, thinking he was too "gentle", but both Revueltas and the director's sister-in-law, Sonja Dahl Biberman (wife of Biberman's brother Edward), urged him to cast Chacón as Ramón.

 According to one journalist's account, "During the course of production in New Mexico in 1953, the trade press denounced it as a subversive plot, anti-Communist vigilantes fired rifle shots at the set, the film's leading lady Rosaura Revueltas was deported to Mexico, and from time to time a small airplane buzzed noisily overhead ...
 The film, edited in secret, was stored for safekeeping in an anonymous wooden shack in Los Angeles."

 After principal photography ended, laboratories wouldn't process the film, which delayed postproduction work for months.
 As producer Paul Jarrico recalled in a 1983 interview, "I had to trot around the country with cans of film under my arms, putting the film through different labs under phony names.
 We had a lot of trouble, but we did complete the film, despite the obstacles."

 Reception

 Critical response

 With McCarthyism in full force at the time of release, the movie establishment did not embrace Salt of the Earth.
 Pauline Kael, who reviewed it for Sight and Sound, panned it as a simplistic left-wing "morality play" and said it was "as clear a piece of Communist propaganda as we have had in many years."
 Variety praised several elements in the film but called it "a propaganda picture which belongs in union halls rather than theatres."

 Bosley Crowther, film critic for The New York Times, reviewed the picture somewhat favorably, both for its direction and screenplay:

 Salt of the Earth is, in substance, simply a strong pro-labor film with a particularly sympathetic interest in the Mexican-Americans with whom it deals....But the real dramatic crux of the picture is the stern and bitter conflict within the membership of the union.
 It is the issue of whether the women shall have equality of expression and of strike participation with the men.
 And it is along this line of contention that Michael Wilson's tautly muscled script develops considerable personal drama, raw emotion and power.

 As anti-Communist fervor waned, the movie started to be judged on its merits.
-By 2021, the review aggregator Rotten Tomatoes reported that 100% of critics (based on thirteen reviews) had given the movie a positive rating.
+By 2026, the review aggregator Rotten Tomatoes reported that 100% of critics (based on fifteen reviews) had given the movie a positive rating.